Asmitagorti/instagram_popup_clone/README.md

-**Click here to see the clone**:  https://asmitagorti.github.io/instagram_popup_clone/   !!!:))
+**Click here to see the clone**:  https://asmitagorti.github.io/instagram_popup_clone/   !!! :))

 Instagram “Send” Popup — My Late-Night Clone Project

-So, this little project is something I built out of curiosity and caffeine.
-It’s a front-end clone of Instagram’s “send/share” popup — that tiny window you see when sharing reels or posts.
+So, this little project is something I built out of curiosity It’s a front-end clone of Instagram’s “send/share” popup — that tiny window you see when sharing reels or posts.

 It’s a small HTML experiment that turned into a surprisingly fun learning adventure.